vlopezalvarez/draft-contreras-opsawg-scheduling-oam-tests-/draft-contreras-opsawg-scheduling-oam-tests.md

 The 'unitary-test-status' state machine is shown in {{st-unitary-test-status}}.
 The state machine includes the following states:

 * "planned": The initial state where the test is planned.
-* "configure": The state where the test is being configured.
+* "configured": The state where the test is being configured.
 * "ready": The state where the test is ready to be executed.
 * "on-going": The state where the test is currently running.
 * "stop": The state where the test is manually stopped.